 Creating an effective price structure lets you include a wide range of customers, which means business opportunities.
 The typical basic, standard, and advanced plans system serve from low-budget, price-sensitive customers to big corporations without alienating anyone.

 However, this approach is not best for everyone.
-As a business more concerned with value than profit, you should focus on a specific type of customer, e.g., startups and slightly differentiated but inclusive prices.
+A business that’s more concerned with value than profit should focus on a specific type of customer, e.g., startups and slightly differentiated but inclusive prices.